3liiiN/word-search-solver/README.md

 ## Data Structures:
 - Dictionary is stored in an unordered_set.
-- Each puzzle row, column,and diagonal (both directions // and \\\\ ) is turned into a string with no spaces.
+- Every puzzle row, column, and diagonal (both directions // and \\\\ ) is turned into a string with no spaces.
  The row strings are pushed in order into a vector of row strings, the column strings are pushed in order into a vector of column strings, and the diagonal strings are pushed in order into their respective vectors of diagonal strings
 - Serial search is performed for each dictionary word length 6 or longer in every